prodo-dev/plz/README.md

 The big
-hexadecimal number you see in the output, next to `plz logs`, is the execution ID you can use to refer to this execution. `plz` remembers the last execution that was *started* and if you want to refer to that one you don't need to include it in our command.
+hexadecimal number you see in the output, next to `plz logs`, is the execution ID you can use to refer to this execution. `plz` remembers the last execution that was *started*, and if you want to refer to that one you don't need to include it in our command.
 But if you need to specify the execution id, you can do `plz logs <execution_id>`.